bcgov/mines-digital-trust/openshift/README.md

     "serviceEndpoint": "https://agent-dev.orgbook.gov.bc.ca"
   }'

-# check response for connection_id, then query your connections endpoint... want this connecttion to have a state of active
+# check response for connection_id, then query your connections endpoint.
+We want this connection to have a state of active

 curl --location --request GET 'http://localhost: 28024/connections/<connection_id>' \
 --header 'Content-Type: application/json' \